winningproduct/learn-portal/content/3-immerse/05-operational-costs.md

 ## Why
-Operational Estimation can cover three distinct aspects. i.e. Technology, People, and Support/Maintenance.
-In the current era, businesses leveraging cloud is a common phenomenon and this makes estimating infrastructure costs more accurate and effortless with structured approaches.
+Operational estimation can cover three distinct aspects. i.e., Technology, People, and Support/Maintenance.
+In the current era, businesses leveraging the cloud, estimate infrastructure costs more accurate and effortless with structured approaches.

 Estimation is commonly regarded as a process of judging or providing a rough calculation for a value.
-It is important to budget different costs to run a company smoothly.
-Thus, estimating the operations upfront is crucial to provide the business with a clear idea on how much should be allocated for operations.
+It is essential to different budget costs to run a company smoothly.
+Thus, estimating the operations upfront is crucial to provide the business with a clear idea of how much should be allocated for operations.

 It helps to,
-- Avoid under utilizing resources thus incurring unwanted costs
+- Avoid underutilizing resources thus incurring unwanted costs
 - Identify ROI for the business

 ## How
-One of the best proven methodologies for operational estimation is TCO (total cost of ownership).
-This process is regarded as one of the most basic and important processes in cost estimation.
-During any process it is important to capture the qualitative and non-functional requirements of the product coming in from the product architecture (reliability, scalability etc).
+One of the best-proven methodologies for operational estimation is TCO (total cost of ownership).
+This process is regarded as one of the most basic and essential processes in cost estimation.
+It is important to capture the qualitative and non-functional requirements of the product coming in from the product architecture (reliability, scalability, etc.) during any process.

-Under the process of identifying TCO many key activities should be carried out under 3 stages.
+Under the process of identifying TCO, many key activities should be carried out under three stages.

-- Identifying Startup Costs - These are the cost incurred when getting a new software into production
+- Identifying Startup Costs - These are the cost incurred when getting new software into production
   - Cloud Capacity Planning
   - Consultancy costs
   - Workforce estimations